datathonqatar/datasets/README.md

 This repository provides comprehensive datasets about Qatar to support your data innovation journey.
 You can combine these core datasets with additional sources to create impactful solutions during the NPC-Microsoft Datathon 2025.

-> Note: Check our Defintions and Dictionary [here](https://www.npc.qa/en/statistics/dictionary/Pages/default.aspx)
+> Note: Check out Statistical Defintions and Dictionary [here](https://www.npc.qa/en/statistics/dictionary/Pages/default.aspx)

 ## Repository Structure